briannd81/golang-hello/README.md

 ## Deploy the App to a Kubernetes Cluster using a Kubernetes manifest file

-Assuming you have aws cli and the AWS credentials that have access to ecr on the same machine running kubectl

 1. Create the docker registry credentials and save it to a Kubernetes secret. this is required to pull the image from ECR.

 - Note: The credentials are valid for 12 hours